 Renal failure means that the kidneys aren't working properly.
 If the renal failure is chronic, it is lasting and kidney function is unlikely to improve.
 However you can remain quite well until late on in chronic renal failure.
 It is therefore important to stop it from getting worse, if at all possible.
 'Chronic renal failure' is often shortened to CRF.
 CKD, which stands for for 'Chronic kidney disease', means the same thing.

 As many people with chronic renal failure have no symptoms, it is often only diagnosed after blood tests.
 As your kidney function deteriorates, you might develop any of the following symptoms: poor appetite, nausea and vomiting, tiredness, fluid retention (swollen ankles or shortness of breath), itch, cramps, or restless legs.
-However there can be other explanations for most of these symptoms.
+However there can be other explanations for most of these symptoms, and they are usually only a problem in severe kidney failure.

 For some reason, once kidneys have been damaged, they may continue to get worse over months and years, even long after the disease that caused the damage has gone.
 This is more likely if you have high blood pressure, and if there is much protein leaking into the urine.
 Renal failure that requires dialysis or a kidney transplant to keep you alive is known as end stage renal failure, or ESRF.